MundoAndino Home : Andes Argentina Guide at MundoAndino

 After the May Revolution in 1810, governor Gutierrez de la Concha joined a meeting that decided to ignore the authority of the Buenos Aires Junta.
 Ortiz de Ocampo attacked the city and executed the leaders of the opposition, among whom was Santiago de Liniers, leader of the resistance during the British invasions of the Rio de la Plata.

-Under the hand of Juan Bautista Bustos, and especially after 1820, Cordoba and Buenos Aires started a struggle for the organization of the Nation that had, by that time, neither legislative nor executive branches.
+Under the hand of Juan Bautista Bustos, and especially after 1820, Cordoba and Buenos Aires struggled for control of the Nation which, at that time, had neither legislative nor executive branches.

-Cordoba pleaded for a federal organization of the provinces while Rivadavia pretended a centralised government in Buenos Aires.
+Cordoba sought a federal organization of the provinces while Rivadavia pushed for a centralised government in Buenos Aires.

 For 15 years the province was submerged in internal revolts that started to stabilize in 1868 under the provisional government of Felix de la Pena.